jup-ag/space-station/docs/0-api-setup.md

     <meta name="twitter:card" content="summary" />
 </head>

-Get started by setting up an account on the dashboard to generate API Keys and managing payments via Sphere.
+Get started by setting up an account on the dashboard to generate API Keys and manage payments via Sphere.

 Then, to use the API Key in our APIs, simply add the key to the header.